carolzhou/multiPhATE/README.md

 #### INSTALLATION AND SET-UP CHECKLIST

 * Have you installed multiPhATE either by downloading the zip file from https://github.com/carolzhou/multiPhATE.git or cloning the repository?
 * Have you installed the databases you would like to use with multiPhATE?
-Recall that Phantome and pVOGs are included under Databases/.
+Recall that Phantome and pVOGs are included under Databases/, and that script getDBs.py can assist you in downloading and preparing the databases.
-* Have you run makeblastdb on each of your local databases?
+* Have you run makeblastdb on each of your local databases (if this has not already been done by getDBs.py)?
 * Have you acquired the dependent codes, either by installing from the provided web addresses or by installing within a Conda environment?
 * Have you created a copy of sample.multiPhate.config and configured it?
 	- added meta-data for each genome to be processed